lesiasemenova/lesiasemenova.github.io/_pages/ixai_spring2026.md

 <section>
   <p>
-    Machine learning models increasingly shape decisions that affect real people: medical diagnoses, hiring and lending decisions, content moderation, legal risk assessment, and scientific discovery.
+    Machine learning models increasingly shape decisions that affect real people: medical diagnoses, hiring, legal and lending decisions,  scientific discovery to name a few.
-    At the same time, the models we rely on, including deep neural networks, foundation models, and large language models, are becoming more complex, less transparent, and harder to reason about.
+    At the same time, the models we rely on due to their black-box nature are becoming more complex, less transparent, and harder to interpret.
 This tension raises a fundamental question:
-    <em>how can we understand, trust, and responsibly deploy models whose internal logic is opaque, fragile, or underspecified?</em>
+    <em>how can we understand, trust, and responsibly deploy models whose internal logic is opaque, easy to trick,  and might be right for the wrong reasons?</em>
   </p>

   <p>